-I have worked as a consultant for the Government, professional bodies and charities – i.e. the Royal College of Physicians (Consultation on Assisted Dying Legislation, 2015); the Bank of England (Text mining for central banks, 2014); the House of Lords (Government’s new Approach to Consultation, 2012); the National Institute for Health and Care Excellence (Public Consultation on End of Life Medicines, 2011) and the Charity Commission for England and Wales (Consultation on the Public Benefit Test, 2010).
+I also worked as an independent data consultant for the Royal College of Physicians (Consultation on Assisted Dying Legislation, 2015); the Bank of England (Text mining for central banks, 2014); the House of Lords (Government’s new Approach to Consultation, 2012); the National Institute for Health and Care Excellence (Public Consultation on End of Life Medicines, 2011) and the Charity Commission for England and Wales (Consultation on the Public Benefit Test, 2010).

 I hold both Masters and PhD degrees from the University of Essex (Department of Government).

 From 2010-2016, I was a Fellow (then Lecturer/Course Tutor) at the London School of Economics and Political Science (department of Methodology).